SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 POSTGRES_PASSWORD:
-    Environment variable set in the docker-compose.yml file under the postgres service, represents database password.This database is configured with no password for development purposes so leave as is unless changing for production purposes.
+    Environment variable set in the docker-compose.yml file under the postgres service, represents database password.
+This database is configured with no password for development purposes so leave as is unless changing for production purposes.

 POSTGRES_DB: